Once upon a time there was an octopus...

 Where, as a dual US/UK citizen, he has a special relationship with himself.
 That came out wrong.

-But his book, which showed such promise, has never seen the internet, or his native USA.
+But his book, which showed such promise, never got to see the internet, or his native USA

 That's right mfers!
-The 20th anniversary edition of the Techno Pagan Octopus messiah is now available digitally across the globe and in paperback in Seven countries — Seven!
+The 20th anniversary edition of the Techno Pagan Octopus messiah is now available digitally across the globe and in paperback in These Seven (Sadly not Eight) countries!

-It wasn't.
-But he had help.
+it wasn't.
+Thankfully, he had help.
 He is very grateful to helpers.
 You know who you are.
 Most of you are in the acknowledgements section.

-he will put his recently completed next book up for sale on this same platform.
+he will land a lovely deal for his next book — or put up for sale on this same platform, don’t think he won’t.

-Currently the octopus is seeking mutually rewarding collaboration so if you know someone who wants to put a book out and isn't another bloody let-down merchant, please do click the contact button above!
+Currently seeking mutually rewarding collaboration so if you know someone who wants to put a book out and isn't another let-down merchant (OMG, the last guy), please do click the contact button above!
 No schmucks.